These awesome tattoos will inspire you to get your own ink done – find out more about the designers and the stories behind them.

 "I wanted something timeless," says designer and illustrator Steven Bonner of his impressive tattoo.
 "So I chose two things that have consistently appealed to me all my life: birds and skulls.
 I like black and grey, and trusted my tattoo artist to do something great, as he's a brilliant illustrator with a great style.
 Done in around 10 hours."

-After admiring the fine detail in the Hokusai Great Wave at an exhibition, O'Connell, a designer at Dinosaur, decided to get an oriental sleeve tattoo.
+After admiring the fine detail in the Hokusai Great Wave at an exhibition, Oconnell decided to get an oriental sleeve tattoo.
 "The whole idea is to make the elements big so that they can be recognised from distance, so I decided to go for a couple of lilies surrounded by those famous waves and a couple of koi carp," he explains.
-The artist drew straight onto his arm with pen for an hour before the inking began – and the work took around 35 hours in total.
+The artist drew straight onto his arm with a pen for an hour before the inking began – and the work took around 35 hours in total.

 04. Dustin Hostetler